Heading into her sixth season as the head softball coach at Maryville College, Leah Kelley has set the new standard for her alma mater.

 Coach Kelley gained valuable NCAA Division I experience during her pair of seasons within the Conference USA.
 The Pirates earned 49 wins and 25 league victories with Kelley assisting with on-field coaching with an emphasis in developing hitters.

-"I feel my experience as a player on a variety of levels and then gaining valuable experience under the direction of Coach Randolph has prepared me well for this opportunity," Leah said.
+"I feel my experience as a player on a variety of levels and then gaining valuable experience under the direction of Coach Randolph has prepared me well for this opportunity," Kelley said.
 "I am an offensive minded coach and hope to put some excitement back on the diamond for our Scots in the near future.
 I believe we have the talent, and I look to bring some stability to the program for years to come."

 The Leah Kelley Era